hphelion/documentation/commercial/GA1/commerical.services-overview.md

 ## HP Services ## {#hp}

+The following services have been developed by HP for use with the HP Helion OpenStack.

 **Sirius**.
 HP Helion OpenStack Sirius service assists the Cloud Administrator in the configuration of storage services (like Cinder and Swift) which run in the Overcloud on various storage devices.

 See [Overview of Sirius Service](/helion/openstack/services/sirius/overview/)